teodoran/stck/README.md

 _Permission denied when trying to run stck.exe on Linux:_

-Sometimes the compiled executable won't have sufficient permissions to be executed.
+Somtimes the compiled executable won't have sufficient permissions to be executed.
 This can be fixed by using chmod as shown under.

     > ./stck.exe
     bash: ./stck.exe: Permission denied